wp-plugins/demomentsomtres-restaurant/readme.txt

 It manages publish date and also expiry date allowing you to plan activity.

-To help to standardize and help day menu management, a dishlist template has been added.
-Button added to tinyMCE editor and also administration page.

-You can get more information about the component at the [this plugin author's website](http://DeMomentSomTres.com/english/wordpress-plugin-restaurant/ "This plugin page at DeMomentSomTres website")
+You can get more information about the component at the [this plugin author's website](http://demomentsomtres.com/english/wordpress-plugins/demomentsomtres-restaurant/ "This plugin page at DeMomentSomTres website")

 = Features =